bigquantum/Anisotropic_cardiac_tissue-3D/README.md

 ## Other features
 - Time integration fist Euler method
-- Spacial coupuling: forth order Laplacian
+- Spacial coupuling: fourth order Laplacian
 - Filament tracking: pixel and subpixel resolution
 - Zero-flux boundary conditions and optional periodic boundary conditions at the top and bottom of the domain
 - Switch between anisotropic and isotropic tissue.
-The anisotropi is a constant rotating anisotropy
+The anisotropy is a constant rotating anisotropy
-- Switch between single and doubl precision
+- Switch between single and double precision

 ## Software requirements
 - CUDA v7 or higher